3 Day Short Poon Hill Trek3 Day Short Poon Hill Trek

 • Trekking boots and flip-flops

-• Woolen Hat, Gloves, and Sun Hat
+• Woollen Hat, Gloves, and Sun Hat

 • Woolen Socks